 - DWI bail costs (ranging from $100 to $100,000, depending on prior DWI convictions and aggravating offenses)

-- DWI restitution charges (which can be especially steep if bodily harm or property damage resulted from the accident)
+- DWI restitution charges (which can be incredibly steep if there was bodily harm or property damage resulting from the accident)

 - Additional DWI fines

 At Blass Law, we can negotiate everything to minimize the penalties for you.

 Even without a conviction, you can face a loss of your driving privileges, known as an administrative license revocation (ALR).
 This revocation will go into effect unless you request a hearing and challenge it in the first 15 days following your arrest.
 Contact us as early as possible for help with this process.